 At this daylong annual festival you can expect all the trappings of small-town celebrations: a car show (a real one with points and trophies), a pageant (where small town beauties each hope to become Huckleberry Queen), a 5K run (“for the weird folks that think getting up before the chickens to run is fun”…says my father), a carnival and a parade (complete with fire trucks, sirens, horses, American flags and candy thrown from floats).
 There’s are even a frog and turtle races.
 But it also has things you will only see in Cherokee Country, like a hog fry (it is what it says…and it is delicious), a Cherokee Marble tournament (not your Grandpas marble game unless your grandpa was a traditional Cherokee) and of course, the multiple ways to eat the hard picked huckleberry.

 If you’ve never had a huckleberry, now is your chance to mark it off the bucket list.
 You’ll find the little purple berry in the ever-popular Huckleberry Pancakes (gotta get up early for this one), milkshakes (they go fast) and everyone’s favorite, including mine, huckleberry pie.
 There’s even a pie auction!
 Last year’s winner, baked by a local Cherokee woman, brought $1000 (yes, ONE THOUSAND DOLLARS) and was bought by the Chief of the Cherokee Nation.
+Think you have what it takes to make a winning pie?
+Here’s a recipe to get you started.

 2017 National Huckleberry Festival